MisterDunwoody/osTicket-Pre-Req/README.md

 <img src="https://i.imgur.com/RW2GZ7K.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly, we will clean up some files during installation to prevent future performance issues with osTicket.
-Go to your C:-->inetpub-->wwwroog-->osTicket and delete the setup file
+Go to your C:-->inetpub-->wwwroot-->osTicket and delete the 'setup' file.
+You may have to delete contents inside first to delete file.
 </p>
 <br />
 <br />